Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Methods

 \subsection{Simulation of HAADF micrographs using projected potential}

-The simulated HAADF micrographs were generated from the projected potentials of the interface supercells using the abTEM Python package\cite{madsen2021abtem}.
+The simulated HAADF micrographs were generated from the projected potentials of the interface supercells using the abTEM Python package\cite{madsen2021abtem}, rather than by performing a full multislice STEM image simulation including explicit electron-probe propagation.
 Atomic structures were imported as VASP-format files using the Atomic Simulation Environment (ASE).
-To isolate the contribution of the transition-metal sublattice, only Mn atoms were retained for subsequent simulation steps, and all non-Mn species were removed from the atomic model prior to potential construction.
+To isolate the contribution of the transition-metal sublattice responsible for the spinel cation ordering, only Mn atoms were retained for subsequent simulation steps, and all non-Mn species were removed from the atomic model prior to potential construction.

-The Mn electrostatic potential was computed using abTEM with a real-space sampling of 0.2~\AA\ per pixel, an infinite projection approximation, a slice thickness of 1~\AA, and the Lobato parametrization of electron scattering factors\cite{lobato2014accurate}.
-The resulting potential was projected along the [110] direction (c-axis of supercell containing the interface), yielding a 2D projected potential map.
+The Mn electrostatic potential was computed using abTEM with a real-space sampling of 0.2~\AA\ per pixel, an infinite projection approximation, a slice thickness of 1~\AA, and the Lobato parametrization of electron scattering factors\cite{lobato2014accurate}.The electrostatic potential of the Mn sublattice was calculated from the atomic structure and projected along the [110] direction (c-axis of the supercell containing the interface), yielding a two-dimensional projected potential map.

-To generate an intensity map representative of Z-contrast imaging suitable for Fourier analysis, the projected potential was squared and subsequently convolved with a Gaussian filter using $\sigma = 3$ pixels.
-The resulting image was normalized to the range $[0,1]$ prior to saving.
-Simulated images were exported both as NumPy arrays and as rendered PNG files for visualization.
+To generate an intensity map representative of Z-contrast imaging suitable for Fourier analysis, the projected potential was squared.
+The squared-potential image was subsequently Gaussian blurred ($\sigma$ = 3 pixels) and normalized to the range [0,1] prior to export.
+The simulation images were exported as both NumPy arrays and as rendered PNG files for visualization.